ingemarparra/Inixe.AwsConfigSource/README.md

-# Inixe Secrets Manager Configuration Source
+# Inixe AWS Configuration Source

 An implementation of a configuration source that consumes settings or key value pairs from AWS secrets manager/ System's Manager Parameter Store.